getlocalcert/docs/website/docs/security.md

 ## Designed for security

-Here's a number of ways getlocalcert's design protects your domain.
+Here are several ways getlocalcert's design protects your domain.

 ### Scoped API keys

 Every web application using ACME DNS-01 will need an API key to update its `_acme-challenge` TXT record during the certificate issuance process.
-While many DNS APIs provide API keys with overly broad scope, getlocalcert API keys are scoped to a single subdomain and may only update the `_acme-challenge` TXT record.
+While many DNS APIs provide API keys with an overly broad scope, getlocalcert API keys are scoped to a single subdomain and may only update the `_acme-challenge` TXT record.
 This ensures that a security issue compromising the API keys of a single web application you manage cannot turn into a larger takeover of your other DNS records or other domains.

 getlocalcert implements granular permissions using the same API as [acme-dns](https://www.eff.org/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation).